appuio/docs/services/webserver/70_advanced_deployments.rst

         # push the image to the internal registry
         - docker push $OC_REGISTRY_IMAGE:stable
         # trigger a deployment
-        - oc deploy webserver-preprod --latest --follow
+        - oc rollout latest dc/webserver-preprod
       only:
         - tags